 In 1981, after finishing language school, the Turners moved to Limon on the Caribbean coast and began the Los Corales Baptist Church.
 They rented a piece of property and built a temporary building.
 Many people were saved and baptized during their four years of ministry there.
 Later the church purchased another piece of property and built a permanent building.
-This church continues to thrive with their own national pastor and have started other missions.
+This church continues to thrive with their own national pastor and has started other missions.

 In 1985, the Turners moved to San Ramon, a town of 150,000 inhabitants, and began Calvary Baptist Church.
 Students were trained in the Bible Institute to preach, teach Sunday school, lead singing, and evangelize.
 These students helped start several mission churches in other villages.
 Calvary Baptist also sponsored a daily radio program "Victory In Jesus" which reached many homes in the surrounding area.
 The Turner's ministry has involved evangelism outreach, tract distribution, church planting, Bible Institute training, youth camp activities, pastors' conferences, construction of sister churches, and supporting national missionaries who serve in other countries.

 The Turners have three children who were raised and home-schooled in Costa Rica.
 All three have gone on to graduate from college and graduate school in the USA.
 Lathan, the oldest son, is a Lt.
 Colonel in the Air National Guard after having served in USAF for 10 years during which time he was deployed for two tours in Iraq, three years in England and is presently living and working in Washington, D.C.
 Richard, the second son, is a former Marine.
 He rose to the rank of major in the USMC during his years of service.
 He is married to Elizabeth and they have one daughter.
 Rachel, our daughter, has completed her Masters Degree in Communications.
 She has served in China and Thailand as an English teacher, and in various countries of Latin America as a photo-journalist.
 She is married to Trevor, a Major in the US Army Reserves.
 They have two daughters.